projectcontour/contour/site/_resources/upgrading.md

 <div class="alert-deprecation">
 <b>Deprecation Notice</b><br>
-The <code>IngressRoute</code> CRD has been deprecated and will not receive further updates.
+The <code>IngressRoute</code> CRD has been deprecated and will be removed in Contour 1.6.
 Contour 1.5.0 continues to support the IngressRoute API, however we anticipate it will be removed in the future.
 Please see the documentation for <a href="{% link docs/{{site.latest}}/httpproxy.md %}"><code>HTTPProxy</code></a>, which is the successor to <code>IngressRoute</code>.
 You can also read the <a href="{% link _guides/ingressroute-to-httpproxy.md %}">IngressRoute to HTTPProxy upgrade</a> guide.